Sources of Hallucination by Large Language Models on Inference Tasks: Querying Models with Prompts

 \subsection{Models}

-\paragraph{GPT-3 Series} Though closed to deep scientific review, these are a widely-used comparison due to their performance, and have been reasonably well-studied.
-We take text-davinci-003 (GPT-3.5) as the primary subject of evaluation \cite{brown2020language}, as it is the largest and best-aligned version.
+\paragraph{LLaMA} is a recent LLM model family which rivals or surpasses GPT-3 performance while being open to scientific study.
+A range of model sizes are provided, and we test the largest \textbf{LLaMA-65B} model.
+LLaMA is not fine-tuned.
+In preliminary experiments on the Levy/Holt dataset, we found two popular fine-tuned LLaMA variants, Alpaca \cite{alpaca} and Vicuna \cite{vicuna2023}, perform similarly to LLaMA base models and underperform LLaMA-65B, so we leave them out of further experiments.

-\paragraph{LLaMA} A recent LLM model family which rivals or surpasses GPT-3 performance while being open to scientific study.
-LLaMA provides a range of model sizes; we test with the largest 65B model.
-LLaMA is not fine-tuned; while there have been efforts to fine-tune them for alignment with humans \cite{alpaca, vicuna2023}, we did not find these to be significantly different from the original on our task, so we leave them out.
+\paragraph{GPT-3 Series} models are closed to deep scientific review \cite{brown2020language}, though they are a widely-used comparison for their performance, and have been reasonably well-studied.
+We evaluate on \textbf{text-davinci-003 (GPT-3.5)}, as it is the largest, and has undergone instruction- and RLHF-finetuning, enabling interesting comparisons.

-\paragraph{PaLM} One of the largest available LLM families, we test with the largest 540 billion parameter model, which often claims state-of-the-art on evaluation datasets \cite{chowdhery2022palm}.
-As it is only pretrained, this model serves as a further comparison point to LLaMA.
+\paragraph{PaLM} is larger than GPT-3, which often claims state-of-the-art on evaluation datasets.
+We use the largest \textbf{PaLM-540B} base model, which is also only pretrained, so it serves as a further comparison point to LLaMA.

-Later GPT models such as text-davinci-003, used in our experiments, have trained in several phases including pretraining, instruction-tuning, and human alignment via Reinforcement Learning through Human Feedback (RLHF), while base LLaMA and PaLM models have only undergone pretraining, so their contrast indicates what stage of training is responsible for observed phenomena.
+\paragraph{} Later GPT models (like text-davinci-003 in our experiments) have been pre-trained and fine-tuned, while base LLaMA and PaLM have only undergone pre-training, so their contrast indicates what stage of training is responsible for the phenomena we study.
+Our aim is not to judge which LLM is superior, but to show the common sources of hallucination they share.

-Finally, we omit experimenting on open models superseded in performance by LLaMA, such as OPT, GPT-J, etc., and also models which are closed to scientific reviews, such as GPT-4, Bard, etc. \footnote{In appendix \ref{sec:appendix:gpt4}, we also report the impact of the two factors on GPT-4, the LLM receiving the most spotlight; we show that GPT-4 shares the same fragilities as other LLMs.}
+We also omit models superseded in performance by LLaMA (e.g. OPT, GPT-J, etc.), as well as products that are closed to scientific review (e.g. GPT-4, Bard, etc.)\footnote{We include an analysis of GPT-4 in Appendix \ref{sec:appendix:gpt4}.}.